 Against this background, as the use of traditional methods of recruiting decline, strategic consultants are consciously adopting new age approaches that are highly interactive, extremely personalized and offer a great candidate ‘experience’.
 These proactive approaches include big data analytics, social media, direct sourcing and referrals, and uniquely designed tactics that lure out potential leaders that may not even be in the market for a job!
 Because as we have seen time and time again, you just never know when the “next big thing” will come along or where your next leader will come from…and they come from all walks of life, backgrounds and experiences!

 Look at how Jeff Bezos came out of nowhere.
 Amazon started out simply selling books online in 1995 with the advent of the Internet … but they haven’t stopped expanding since then!
 The thing with Bezos is that he kept evolving as a leader.
 He kept reinventing himself and his business to keep pace with changing times.
 He called the shots predictably and consistently…of course, some failed, but some were acts of pure brilliance.
 Today EVERYONE uses Amazon.com to buy just about anything.
 And the best part is Amazon sells its own products rivaling huge retailers like Walmart, offers a host of web services on par with IBM, and even pits against Apple as a device maker with the Kindle, Fire tablets and Echo.
-And Amazon is worth over $175 billion today!
+Amazon is truly the undisputed king of ecommerce and has a market cap of over 1 trillion dollars today!

 Bezos is just one on a long list of transformational leaders.
 Think Jack Ma.
 Sundar Pichai.
 Sheryl Sandberg.
 Tim Cook.
 Reed Hastings.
 And these are the kind of leaders that we need to keep an eye out for, for they are the ones who invent tomorrows rather than worrying about what happened yesterday.